gjlondon/definitive_guide_to_django_deployment/README.md

     sudo service restart memcached

-Memcached is pretty fire and forget...since it's in memory it's theoretically possible it could fill up and exhaust the memory on the webserver (I don't have a size cap and ttl's are very long) but that has never happened so far.
+Memcached is pretty fire and forget...since it's in memory it's theoretically possible it could fill up and exhaust the memory on the webserver (I don't have a size cap and I make my TTL's very long) but that has never happened so far.
 If it does, just reset memcached and it will clear itself out.

 #### To start Gunicorn/Celery: